 Let’s just assume that the user experience is fantastic, you now need to know how many people have clicked the campaign advertisement or piece of content.
 We use what are known as ‘tracking pixels’ to collect data on users.
 This is a simple process, where a piece of code is placed in the backend of the website or within the mobile app, and when a user loads a page in that property, the pixel fires.
 We’re then able to connect the dots between the points in the customer journey to know which piece of content or ad worked at driving users to the destination.
 Bingo!

 The next stage is, of course, the conversion.
 The sale.
 The goal.
 In theory, this should be a fairly simple transaction… if the user is ready to convert that is.
 The challenge is that there are a number of variables that will affect the conversion.
 From the creative and messaging to the pricing and the sign-up process.
 The objective at this stage is to make the transaction process as smooth as possible.
-This is a good resource that highlights what high converting websites do well.
+You can find a good resource that highlights what high-converting websites do well here.
 For example, it states that you have 8 seconds to excite the user when they land on your site, after that, they are likely to leave.
 Another highlight states that 96% of users that visit your site are not ready to purchase.
 These are all things to consider when projecting figures.

 As above where it was mentioned that we use pixels for tracking user behaviour, we also use pixels for tracking conversions.
 This is a fairly standard procedure in digital marketing and providing you have access to place a conversion pixel on the relevant confirmation page, you can track the number of people that transacted.
 Now, if you’ve applied tags and tracking across the full digital property, you should be able to track the full customer journey. #Winning.